Because the statute database is maintained primarily for legislative drafting purposes,

 (14.5) Prohibition of firearm possession.

-of protection, interim order of protection, emergency order of protection, or plenary order of protection, issued under this Code may not lawfully possess weapons under Section 8.2 of the Firearm Owners Identification Card Act.
+domestic violence order of protection issued under this Code may not lawfully possess weapons or a Firearm Owner's Identification Card under Section 8.2 of the Firearm Owners Identification Card Act.

 (B) Any firearms in the possession of the

 respondent, except as provided in subparagraph (C) of this paragraph (14.5), shall be ordered by the court to be turned over to a person with a valid Firearm Owner's Identification Card for safekeeping.
-The court shall issue an order that the respondent's Firearm Owner's Identification Card be turned over to the local law enforcement agency, which in turn shall immediately mail the card to the Department of State Police Firearm Owner's Identification Card Office for safekeeping.
-The period of safekeeping shall be for the duration of the order of protection.
-The firearm or firearms and Firearm Owner's Identification Card, if unexpired, shall at the respondent's request be returned to the respondent at expiration of the order of protection.
+The court shall issue an order that the respondent comply with Section 9.5 of the Firearm Owners Identification Card Act.

 (C) If the respondent is a peace officer as